fabiopoiesi/4dm/doc/installation/MLAPI.md

 ## Prebuilt Docker Image (recommended way)

-Ths modality requires Docker on your OS.
+This modality requires Docker on your OS.
 To install it follow the [Docker documentation](https://docs.docker.com/engine/install/).
 This modality was tested both on macOS Catalina and Ubuntu 20.04 Focal.